Health Savings Account (HSA)

 What is the Plus Plan?
 The District’s Plus Plan is a qualified High Deductible Health Plan that satisfies the IRS standard requirements for deductibles.

 When do I use my HSA money?
 After visiting a physician, facility, or pharmacy, your medical claim will be submitted to your HDHP for payment.
 Your HSA dollars can be used to pay your out-of-pocket expenses (deductibles and coinsurance) billed by the provider or pharmacy.
-Alternatively, you can choose to save your HSA dollars for a future medical expense.
+Alternatively, you can choose to save your HSA dollars for future medical expenses.
 At your discretion, you may use the money in your HSA to reimburse yourself for eligible medical expenses, including, but not limited to, plan deductible and coinsurance.
 If you anticipate having very little health care costs, you may even be able to save enough in your HSA over time to cover more than the entire amount of your deductible and/or out-of-pocket limit.
 HSAs generally earn a competitive interest rate and offer a triple tax advantage to you — contributions are tax-free, earnings are tax-free, and payments from the HSA are tax-exempt if you use them for qualified medical expenses.

 Can I contribute to my HSA in addition to the annual District contribution?
 Yes, subject to annual contribution limits determined by the IRS.

 How do I make contributions to my HSA?
 Each year during Open Enrollment, you elect how much of a HSA contribution you want directed to your HSA.
 You can also contribute directly to your HSA by making deposits in person.